OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

       }
     }

-    // IMPORTANT: To ensure your add-in is supported in the Outlook on Windows client, remember to map the event handler name specified in the manifest's LaunchEvent element to its JavaScript counterpart.
+    // IMPORTANT: To ensure your add-in is supported in the Outlook client on Windows, remember to map the event handler name specified in the manifest's LaunchEvent element to its JavaScript counterpart.
     // 1st parameter: FunctionName of LaunchEvent in the manifest; 2nd parameter: Its implementation in this .js file. if (Office.context.platform === Office.PlatformType.PC || Office.context.platform == null) {
       Office.actions.associate("onMessageSendHandler", onMessageSendHandler);